Fisker Ocean: How Owners Kept a Bankrupt EV Alive

 The question is: What are these skills and how can they be learned?

-Please give us examples of Future Skills.
+Please give us examples of future skills.

-Self-directed learning requires the ability to search for information independently and to recognize what knowledge is relevant to the job.
+Self-directed learning requires the ability to search for information independently and recognize what knowledge is relevant to the job.
 What are we supposed to do with the numerous teaching catalogs from Udemy or LinkedIn if they are not relevant for users?

-There are certainly people in the company who have already solved similar problems and probably also my problem.
+There are certainly people in the company who have already solved similar problems and probably my problem too.
 How can I find this information and build a network?
-Then you should also document what you have learned and pass it on: “We have now understood how ChatGPT works, which is important for our job now, but perhaps we should also describe it for our colleagues so that it can be reproduced.”
+Then you should also document what you have learned and pass it on: "We have now understood how ChatGPT works, which is important for our job now, but perhaps we should also describe it for our colleagues so that it can be reproduced."

 In companies today, we have learning programs and training catalogs that are based on job profiles, assign content and are delivered via a learning management system.
 Although it is well structured, it is also static.